 Please see our Entry Requirements page for general entry requirement guidance.
 A minimum of 2 grade 6s and 4 grade 5s at GCSE including a grade 4 in GCSE English Language and a grade 6 in Maths.

 What will I study?

 Practical programming forms a significant element of the course.
-Programming in Python on the Raspberry Pi’s establishes skills in programming that are developed throughout the course.
+Programming in Python using a Raspberry Pi establishes skills in programming that are developed throughout the course.
 Students will also gain an understanding of all levels of programming languages.
 Strategies for problem-solving are studied, together with information management techniques.
 Students will gain an understanding of computer hardware and software functionality as well as a detailed appreciation of how computer architectures operate.
 The course addresses all stages of the life cycle of computer software.
 The background to computing, including its consequences in society, is also a focus.

 The course is organised into four modules including practical programming elements in both years.